Table of content

 How Uptech Can Help Build a Location-based App

-As a Product Manager, I built a location-based app, Yaza – a video-sharing app for realtors, allowing users to see virtual tours in apartments.
+As a Product Manager, I managed the development of a location-based app, Yaza – a video-sharing app for realtors, allowing users to see virtual tours in apartments.

 However, this is the positioning that we arrived at after numerous iterations of the product and testing it with users.
 Initially, the idea of the app was a social media app that would allow users to share their pictures while “pinning” them on the map.